thekpaul/Alpha/en/blog/_posts/2019-11-04-blog-is-up-and-running.md

 ---
-title: Blog is Up and Running!
+title: "Blog is Up and Running!"
 description: "The Blog Section is now Up and Running!"
 feature: true
+count: 1
 ---

 Blog is now up and running!
 The website, however, is still under construction,